The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

-CAD and BIM in Construction, Building and Industry
+CAD and BIM in Construction, Building, and Industry

-CAD and BIM are two types of software technologies which have been around for decades.
-If you’re in the field of design, construction, or real estate then you probably already know all about them and you are free to pass go and move down to the ‘How Mobile Mapping Cameras are Revolutionizing CAD and BIM’ section.
-If you are still new to these technologies, check out the low-down on them here before proceeding.
+CAD and BIM are two types of software technologies that have been around for decades.
+If you’re in the field of design, construction, or real estate, then you probably already know all about them.
+In that case, skip down to the ‘How Mobile Mapping Cameras are Revolutionizing CAD and BIM’ section.

 What is CAD